ettore/SimpleTimer/SimpleTimer-README.txt

 There's an older CVS repository at SourceForge.net but it is (and inevitably will be) rather outdated: http://cvs.sourceforge.net/viewcvs.py/clsimpletimer/src/

 Help needed:
 I am looking for testers for the following systems: Mac OS X 10.1, 10.2, 10.4, 10.5.
 The current SimpleTimer version (1.3) has been tested only on Mac OS X 10.6 (intel) and 10.3 (ppc).
 I would like to extend testing to the mentioned OS X versions but I lack resources for such testing.
-If you are interested intel contributing to SimpleTimer, please email me and we'll work something out.
-Your name will be included in the credits for sure.
+If you are interested in contributing to SimpleTimer, please email me and we'll work something out.
+Your name will be included in the credits.

 License:
-This software is free under the terms of the GNU GPL.
+This software is free under the terms of the GNU GPL license.
 You should find the license in the ``COPYING'' file included in the disk image, or through the Online Help.
 If you can't find it, please look at http://gnu.org/licenses/

 Current Release Date:
 July, 2010